-A. Effective August 1, 2002, the City and Union agree to maintain the current 80/20 split for health insurance for both single and family coverage.
+A. The City and Union agree to maintain the current 80/20 split for health insurance for both single and family coverage.
 If there is a rate increase or decrease, the City shall pay 80% of the new monthly contribution and the employee will pay 20%.

 - B. The City agrees to the continuation of a Healthcare Taskforce for the purpose of studying existing plans and to explore alternative plans.
-The Taskforce shall include representatives from the City and a Local 2960 representative. - C. It is understood between the City and the Union that the City's monthly contributions will not, under any circumstances, exceed the actual premium cost. - D. Effective August 1, 1988, the City will implement an Employee Assistance Program which will provide confidential individual and family counseling to all unit members and their eligible dependents.
+The Taskforce shall include representatives from the City and a Local 2960 representative. - C. It is understood between the City and the Union that the City's monthly contributions will not, under any circumstances, exceed the actual premium cost. - D. The City will maintain an Employee Assistance Program which will provide confidential individual and family counseling to all unit members and their eligible dependents.
 These services will be furnished by an independent contract agency to be chosen by the City. - E. Employees in positions in classifications 320 and below will receive a health insurance supplement allowance of \$66.50 two (2) times a year to be paid in August and February.
-Regular bargaining unit employees must be enrolled in current City Health Insurance Program to receive this benefit. - F. Commencing July 1994, all Unit III Police employees will be included in coverage of the Police Officers Assistance Program. - G. The following chart reflects the MERP benefits for unit employees eligible to receive MERP as determined on August 1, 2007.
+Regular bargaining unit employees must be enrolled in current City Health Insurance Program to receive this benefit. - F. All Unit 3 Police employees will be included in coverage of the Police Officers Assistance Program. - G. The following chart reflects the MERP benefits for unit employees eligible to receive MERP as determined on August 1, 2007.
 It is understood the MERP amounts listed are not subject to modification through contract negotiations but may be increased by the City.

 Retiree with less than 5 years of active City credited service. \$117 per month Retiree with at least 5 years but less than 15 years of active City \$135 per month credited service.
-Retiree with at least 15 years but less than 25 years of active \$168 per month City credited service.
-Retiree with 25 or more years of active City credited service. \$202 per month
+Retiree with at least 15 years but less than 25 years of active \$168 per month City credited service. • Retiree with 25 or more years of active City credited service. \$202 per month

-- H. An additional Medical Expense Reimbursement Plan (MERP) supplement of \$100 will be paid to unit employees who retire on or after July 1, 2007 and are within 15 years of becoming retirement eligible as of August 1, 2007 and who choose the City's family coverage.
+H. An additional Medical Expense Reimbursement Plan (MERP) supplement of \$100 will be paid to unit employees who retire on or after July 1, 2007 and are within 15 years of becoming retirement eligible as of August 1, 2007 and who choose the City's family coverage.
 This additional MERP amount will be paid until retirees reach age 65.
 Any unit employee who retires after July 1, 2009, and is eligible to receive MERP, as determined on August 1, 2007, will receive this additional MERP amount for either family or single coverage until age 65.
-This credit is applied directly to the retiree's premium deduction. - I. In the event of the death of a unit member while on duty or while performing a job function as determined by the City, the City will continue to pay the full monthly health insurance premium for the spouse or domestic partner and all eligible dependents.
-Should the surviving spouse or domestic partner remarry, the benefits of this provision may continue through COBRA.
-The policy is retroactive to any reported and known In-Line-of-Duty death of a Unit member from July 1, 2010 to June 30, 2019.
+This credit is applied directly to the retiree's premium deduction.